ABennettLab/protocol-website/content/docs/4_dna_extraction/protocol.md

 22. Store your samples at -20°C before further analyses.
 You can also measure DNA concentration before storing your sample.

 [^1]: If during QC you notice that samples are not clean enough, you might consider to extend this step to 30 minutes
 [^2]: If you experience low yields you might consider to extend this incubation time from 1 hour up to overnight.
 If you have salt co-precipitation issues, you can incubate your samples on ice instead that -20°C.
 [^3]: Ethanol 70% is hygroscopic.
 Consider preparing it fresh for each extraction.
 [^4]:  If your DNA yield is low, consider to reduce this amount to 50µl.
-If you have troubles in dissolving your DNA, try to incubate it at 60°C for 5 minutes.
+If you have troubles in dissolving your DNA pellett, try to incubate it at 60°C for 5 minutes.